connected-transport/demo_java/README.md

 Let's all help to speed up the adoption of connected transport!

 Documentation:
-The complete documentation of the interfaxe is available on: https://dmi-ecosysteem.nl/fms-its/ The yaml file used for the documentation can be found on: https://github.com/connected-transport/documentation
+- The complete documentation of the interface is available on: https://dmi-ecosysteem.nl/connected-transport/its-fms/
+- The yaml file used for the documentation can be found on: https://github.com/connected-transport/documentation

 We have created three different projects/repo's with the same demo, but in different programming languages:
 - C#(created with visual studio): https://github.com/connected-transport/demo_csharp